-We are asking Spelthorne Borough Council not to release 19 Green Belt areas currently identified in the Local Plan for building or other commercial purposes and to protect the entire existing Green Belt in Spelthorne for generations to come.
+We are asking Spelthorne Borough Council not to release 15 Green Belt areas (24.8 hectares) currently identified in the Draft Local Plan for building purposes and to protect the entire existing Green Belt in Spelthorne for generations to come.

 Why is this important?

-Nonetheless, as part of its New Local Plan consultation, Spelthorne Borough Council is
+Nonetheless, as part of its proposed Draft Local Plan, Spelthorne Borough Council is

-Even though Green Belt boundaries should only be altered where “exceptional
+Even though, by law, Green Belt boundaries should only be altered where “exceptional

 circumstances” are fully evidenced and justified and where strictly necessary, the Council still decided to release Green Belt sites which are strongly preferred by developers and Green Belt owners as these greatly maximise profit margins.
 Once stripped off Green Belt status, the value of land can raise 2500 fold (250,000%) and more.